hove-io/navitia/documentation/rfc/frequency_vehicle_journey.md

 ## Input data feed

-The GTFS specification refers to [`frequencies.txt`](https://gtfs.org/reference/static#frequenciestxt) that represents trips which operate on regular headways.
+The GTFS specification refers to [`frequencies.txt`](https://gtfs.org/reference/static#frequenciestxt) that represents trips which operate on regular headways (time between trips).
 The NTFS is similar on that point so no distinction between them will be made in this documentation.

 `frequencies.txt` file is read by *fusio2ed*.
 For each line, the corresponding vehicle journey is updated with